usage alert about queer

-- noting or relating to a sexual orientation or gender identity that falls outside the heterosexual mainstream or the gender binary: queer subcultures.
+- noting or relating to a sexual orientation or gender identity that falls outside the heterosexual mainstream or the gender binary.

 - a person whose sexual orientation or gender identity falls outside the heterosexual mainstream or the gender binary.

 Queer is also a term used by activists and academics: queer politics; scholars of queer literature.
 The term has more recently come to include any person whose sexuality or gender identity falls outside the heterosexual norm or the gender binary.
 A person identifying as queer can be gay, lesbian, bisexual, transgender, genderqueer, gender-fluid, etc., and the use of queer allows for the expression of LGBTQ community membership without requiring any specific label.

 More broadly, within academia, “to queer” can even refer to the act of interpreting a text using any non-normative or marginalized perspective.
 This sense plays with the dual meaning of queer as referring to people whose genders and sexualities have been marginalized, and as referring to something that is unusual or unconventional.
 In this sense, introducing the perspectives of people of color or people with disabilities would also be considered queering a text in literary or cultural criticism.

 Words nearby queer

 Where did the term queer come from?